microsoft/qsharp-language/Specifications/QIR/Callables.md

 Each wrapper function should start with a prologue that decomposes the argument and capture tuples.
 Depending on the result type, it should end with an epilogue that fills in the result tuple.
-If the result tuple contains another container such as an array, it may be simpler and more efficient to fill in the sub-container in-line in the implementation, rather than creating a separate array and then copying it to the result tuple.

 We use a caller-allocates strategy for the result tuple because this allows us to avoid a heap allocation in many cases.